 Ms. Sneed Learns How to Teach Text Structures

 Our favorite fourth grade teacher, Ms. Sneed studied her standards documents and read aloud: “Describe the overall structure (e.g., chronology, comparison, cause/effect, problem/solution) of events, ideas, concepts, or information in a text or part of a text.”

-“Wow, I’m not sure how to teach text structures,” she told her mentor, Mrs. Brown.
+“Wow, I’m not sure how to teach text structures in my ELA block,” she told her mentor, Mrs. Brown.

 “Well, you’ve already begun.
 First, kids need to understand basic nonfiction text structure.
 In other words, they need to understand the hamburger.
 Your students have already completed the introduction to nonfiction paragraphs and the hamburger paragraph craft.
 They understand topic and detail sentences.
 Furthermore, you’ve discussed elaboration and transitions.
 See?
 You’ve definitely laid the groundwork.”

 A slow smile spread across Ms. Sneed’s face.
 “Okay, what’s next?”